-They have a urinary bladder that collects and stores urine until it is released
+Frogs have a heart, lungs, a liver that secretes bile and helps digest food, and a urinary bladder that collects and stores urine until it is released.
+All just like humans.

 Now there are also some things that make them different from other vertebrates and the things that make them different are:

 - Frogs don’t have ears like other vertebrates.
-They have earholes so they can hear, but no real “outer ears”.
+They have earholes to hear, but no real “outer ears”.

 - Frogs have to be near or in the water for a great part of their lives.
 This is certainly different from other land vertebrates.